greybeard-code/plane-spotter/README.md

 Python scrips to pull history from dump1080 ADB-S and summarize planes that are close to your location

 ## Installation
+Setup your Rasperry Pi or computer with dump1090.
+Use the Mutability version of dump1090. https://github.com/mutability/dump1090
+Or use the full installer at https://www.adsbreceiver.net/, it has a easy installer for mutability's version.
+The current values are the default install with ADBSreciever.

+Once the sysem is setup and you've verified this working, install Plane-spotter.

 Put the two Pyhton scripts in the Pi user home or use git clone.